 Every transfer and road trip was seamless and on time.
 The drivers shared lots of history and stories.
 The camps were just so comfortable and wonderful.

 We enjoyed each one of the three camps for itself and its particular environment.
-The camp managers and staff were so friendly and knowledgeable, also
+The camp managers and staff were so friendly and knowledgeable,

-the camps were totally fun.
+in between the camps were totally fun.
 Each pilot was so personable and made the short hops fun.

 Duma Tau—Probably our most favorite was so interesting and exciting.
-Dave was an especially skilled people person and his staff reflected his enthusiasm
+Dave was an especially skilled people person and his staff reflected his

-as much as possible of the landscape and animal life.
+that we saw as much as possible of the landscape and animal life.
 The boat trip and lecture about Botswana were a definite highlight.